-The liaison officer for Samuel Marsden Collegiate is Penelope Ireland.
+The liaison officer for Samuel Marsden Collegiate is Penelope Elliot.

 Her email is firstname.lastname@example.org

-Penny will be in school on Wednesday 13 February at lunchtime, in MH6.
+Penny will be in school on 30th July at lunchtime, in MH6, for course planning support.

 From 2019 Auckland University is offering a new 4 year Honours degree, the BAdvSci.
 There are 11 specialisations to choose from for this degree and it may be completed as a conjoint.
 Specialisations are chemistry, computational biology, computer science, ecology, environmental change, geology, marine science, mathematics, physics, psychology, statistics.
 See www.science.auckland.ac.nz/badvsci-hons

 There is also a new major for the BSc available- Geographic Information Science and a new green chemical science specialisation

 There are two new programmes in 2019 at the University of Auckland; the Bachelor of Medical Imaging (Honours), and the Bachelor of Advanced Science (Honours)

 To read more, head to these links: Medical Imaging https://www.auckland.ac.nz/en/study/study-options/new-programmes/bachelor-of-medical-imaging--honours-.html

 There are two options for the first year pathway to medicine, Biomedical Science or Health Science.